Bobby Moore (pitcher)

-Robert Devell Moore (November 8, 1958 – April 10, 2015) was a Major League Baseball pitcher, who played briefly during one season at the major league level with the San Francisco Giants, appearing in 16.2 innings through 11 games, compiling a 3.24 ERA.
+Robert Devell Moore (November 8, 1958 – April 10, 2015) was an American professional baseball pitcher, who played briefly during one Major League Baseball season with the San Francisco Giants, appearing in 16.2 innings through 11 games, compiling a 3.24 ERA.

 He was originally signed by the Oakland Athletics in the 11th round of the 1976 amateur draft.

 Bobby Moore played his first professional season with their Class A (Short Season) Boise A's in 1976, and split his last season between the California Angels' Double-A Midland Angels and the Cincinnati Reds' Triple-A Nashville Sounds in 1990.

-All together he finished with a career minor league won-lost mark of 55-86, both as a starter and reliever, with a 5.28 ERA over 1223 innings pitched.
+All together he finished with a career minor league win-loss record of 55–86, both as a starter and reliever, with a 5.28 ERA over 1,223 innings pitched.